wellecks/lm-evaluation-harness/docs/isabelle_setup.md

 ```
 The number at the end (here, 9000) specifies the server's port.

 Next, start a separate tmux window.
-In this window, we will set configure the Python client to communicate with the server, then run the `unsafe_score_minif2f_isabelle.py` script.
+In this window, we will configure the Python client to communicate with the server, then run the `unsafe_score_minif2f_isabelle.py` script.
 ### Configuration